YunoHost-Apps/cops_ynh/README.md

 # COPS : Calibre OPDS (and HTML) PHP Server

-* You need to indicate the true path of your calibre library and end the path with an /
+* You need to indicate the true path of your calibre library and make sure COPS runs under the same user as were the files are located

 * Designed to work best with OwnCloud or NextCloud